BCHSJS ADMINISTRATION & FACULTY

 Fred Nagler served as the Principal of BCHSJS from 1982-2010 and returned to BCHSJS in the spring of 2016.
 He received a B.A. in Political Science from Yeshiva University; an M.A. in Jewish History from the Bernard Revel Graduate School at Y.U.; an M.A. and Ed.M in Math Education, both from Teachers’ College, Columbia University.
 He was the Math Coordinator of a district in the New York City Public Schools, taught at Queens College and Bergen Community College, and was the Math Editor of Sesame Street Magazine.
 He has written two books and chapters in other books.
 Fred is married to Deborah.
 They have six married children.

-Deborah Stack has been teaching in our school for the past two years.
+Deborah Stack has been teaching at BCHSJS for the past three years.
 For her undergraduate education she attended the joint program of List College (JTS) and Columbia University, where she earned a B.A. in Jewish Art and a B.A. in Twentieth Century U.S. History, respectively.
-After working in nonfiction publishing for three years, Deborah is currently a member of the New York Teaching Fellows where she is pursuing her Masters in Education at City College.
-She teaches English as a Second Language in the Bronx.
+After working in nonfiction publishing for three years, Deborah is now an ESL teacher in the Bronx and is pursuing her Masters in Education at City College.

 BCHSJS BOARD OF DIRECTORS